aadennis/PythonSandboxAA/TideTimes/README.md

 Taking line 99, 082838145008:
 Note that there is no date.
 This is deduced by the script.
 The total digits represent all the data required for a single day.
 In this case, that means:
 At [0828] there is a high or low tide - the script determines which it is.
-That tide height is [3.8] metres - note the implicit decimal point At [1450] there is a further high or low tide.
+That tide height is [3.8] metres - note the implicit decimal point.
+At [1450] there is a further high or low tide.
 And so on.

 <img width="600" alt="image" src="https://github.com/aadennis/PythonSandboxAA/assets/11707983/7dce7f24-f81f-4591-980d-7c817466cd6b">